Conservatory of Recording Arts and Sciences

 For-profit technical school in Arizona, U.S.

-The Conservatory of Recording Arts and Sciences (informally Cras) is a private for-profit technical school specializing in audio recording, audio engineering and production education with its main location in Tempe and a satellite campus in Gilbert, Arizona.
+The Conservatory of Recording Arts and Sciences (informally Cras) is an American private for-profit technical school specializing in audio recording, audio engineering and production education with its main location in Tempe, Arizona and a satellite campus in Gilbert, Arizona.
 It is accredited by the Accrediting Commission of Career Schools and Colleges and approved by the Arizona State Board of Private Postsecondary Education.

 History

 First established in New York, in 1980 a 24-track recording studio called Songshop offered adult training classes to novices as well as record label personnel.
 These classes proved to be very popular, and the increasing demand for training and hands-on experience necessitated expansion of the program to include internships with commercial studios and recording artists.

 In 1987 the entire enterprise moved to Tempe and the name was changed to The Academy of Recording Sciences.
 As the reputation of the institution gained prominence in the music recording industry, the name was again changed in 1988 to the Conservatory of Recording Arts and Sciences, as this more appropriately reflected the nature of the institution – “to conserve, enhance, improve and promote the artistic and technical skills of audio recording by preparing students to enter the business as qualified audio recording engineers.”

 In 2000, a satellite Location was opened in Gilbert allowing the school to accept more students and create a large live sound room to teach within.

 Out of the total 83 categories at the Grammys in February 2016, 47 different alumni have contributed to pieces that were nominated in 42 different Grammy categories.